dharunkumar-t/InternshipTask_Basic-Portfolio-Website/README.md

 ## Description

-A minimalist portfolio website inspired by the clean and sleek design of Letterboxd.
-Showcases Dharun Kumar T's projects and provides contact information.
+A minimalist portfolio website inspired by the clean and sleek design.
+Showcases my projects and provides contact information.

 ## Features